 The School of Nursing receives applications for admission and most applicant credentials for the MSN program exclusively through the Nursing Central Application Service (NursingCAS), provided by the American Association of Colleges of Nursing (AACN).

-The application for Fall 2015 admission is available through NursingCAS until May 1, 2015.
+The application for 2016 admission is available through NursingCAS from August 1, 2015 through May 1, 2016, although applicants may start their NursingCAS application prior to August 1.
 Applications are considered on a rolling basis until all spaces in the entering class are filled and an appropriate wait list of alternate candidates is formed.
 Therefore, candidates are encouraged to begin the application process as soon as possible.

 Selected candidates will be invited to one of the following Friday interview days: